Where you can find therapy services and more to foster growth, exploration and learning in the child's current stage of development.

 These mats come in five different colors and can be used in sensory diets, in obstacle courses or for self-regulation breaks.
 They are perfect for indoor sensorimotor movement and allow the child to be creative to design their own obstacle course, sliding, climbing, crashing, rolling safely inside.

-This doorframe swing comes with two different types of swings - lycra (like a body sock) and a trapeze swing.
-Both will provide linear vestibular input for calming input.
-The trapeze will additionally develop grip and shoulder girdle strength in the child.
+Harkla provides a lycra (like a body sock) and attachments for a ceiling.
+The swing can provide linear vestibular input for calming input or rotational input for more alerting, increasing arousal levels.
 Try sitting in the lycra swing or lying on belly to walk on hands for proprioceptive and weight-bearing into hands, arms and shoulders.

 Our most used item!
 This trampoline is the best we have found for vestibular and proprioceptive input.
 It has bungee cords instead of springs which provide increased resistance and limit injury.